Josh Homme, Alison Mosshart and more remember Anthony Bourdain on second anniversary of his death

 Earlier today, Queens Of The Stone Age‘s frontman Homme took to Instagram to share an image of himself and Bourdain which he captioned: “I miss you.”

-The Kills‘ singer Mosshart, who made an appearance in a 2016 episode of Parts Unknown, shared a black and white photobooth snap of herself and the late star.
+The Kills‘ singer Mosshart, who made an appearance in a 2016 episode of Parts Unknown, shared black and white photo booth snaps of herself and the late star.
 “I miss your boots on the ground AB,” she captioned the post, before signing off with the black heart emoji.

 View this post on Instagram